ShalabhDevliyal/DBMS-Lab-notes/README.md

 # DBMS-Lab-notes

-This Repo Contains DBMS Lab Sheets assigned to us by our college and their solutions.
+This Repo Contains DBMS Lab Sheets assigned to us by our college professor and their solutions.Ff

+# Free to use